flintlang/flint-2/docs/state_of_flint-2.md

 Where possible, we would recommend using IntelliJ with the Rust plugin: Toml, Rust and Native debugging support (_Note at the time of writing Native debugging support is not supported for Windows_).
 Of course, it is possible to develop using any IDE of your choice which supports Rust.

 ## Implementation
-### MoveIR Translation
+### Move Translation
-The initial MoveIR compiler was built by Ali Chaudhry as part of his MEng thesis.
+The initial Move compiler was built by Ali Chaudhry as part of his MEng thesis.
 However, due to Libra updates much of the compiler was out of date, and some features were not implemented, notably assertions, types states and caller protections.
 We also heavily refactored the code base to comply with rustc clippy standards, and restructured modules into individual units.
-For the majority of the changes to the MoveIR compiler, see [PR#13 Move stability] (https://github.com/flintlang/flint-2/pull/13).
+For the majority of the changes to the Move compiler, see [PR#13 Move stability] (https://github.com/flintlang/flint-2/pull/13).

 #### Reference Handling
-// TODO: Jess
+Unlike Flint, which provides straight-up types and only requires references for passing structs as arguments, Move relies on strict reference control.
+The compiler references, copies and release objects in as controlled a way as possible, however the implementation was sometimes unreliable.
+This referencing system has been stabilised, and improved by eliminating double accesses (i.e. removing multiple temporary variables that reference the same data) and always converting the final copy of a variable to a move.
+There are still potential improvements to the reference handling system, such as only generating a mutable borrow when the reference is used mutably (i.e. it is used for another mutable borrow, or it is mutated).

 ### eWASM Translation
 The actual code generation is for LLVM, and we rely on the LLVM to WASM-32 compiler to translate this correctly to WASM.
 From there we make some simple post-processing changes to the WASM in order to convert it to valid eWASM.